design-hub-arc/Image-Retrieval-Script/README.md

 It is designed to parse a specific format in order to keep information about the image according to its position in the spreadsheet.
 See [Usage](#usage) below for more details.

 ### Credit
-This script achieves works by using [DocsServiceApp](https://github.com/tanaikech/DocsServiceApp), a Google Scripts library by [tanaikech](https://tanaikech.github.io/about/).
+This script works by using [DocsServiceApp](https://github.com/tanaikech/DocsServiceApp), a Google Scripts library by [tanaikech](https://tanaikech.github.io/about/).
 Please refer to that project's GitHub repository to read more about capabilities and limitations.

 ## Installation